apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

     P1.m, m=0..31.
 Does this mean that TSC interrupts are not supported?
     I think so!
 I think that a polled solution will have to be used.

+    If you want to use the fb configuration in the near future, you should disable CONFIG_INPUT_FT5x06 to prevent this assertion.

 Configurations
 ==============